skyeded/skyeded/README.md

 # <p align=center>Welcome to my GitHub!

-Hi there👋 I am a fresh graduate🎓 from Sirindhorn Institute of Technology (SIIT) in the field of Computer Engineering who is very passionate in the field of artificial intelligence🤖 and data-driven technology📊
+Hi there👋 I am a fresh graduate🎓 from Sirindhorn Institute of Technology (SIIT), Bachelor of Computer Engineer I'm super passionate in the field of artificial intelligence🤖 and data-driven technology📊